I don't usually write about cards from the Junk Era. All Vintage Cards is, of course, dedicated to 'vintage' cards.

 Even the late Hank Aaron thought that Bonds should be in the Hall of Fame.

-This USA Today article reminds readers of the 'Game of Shadows' book's findings which discovered that Bonds likely didn't start his steroid use until 1999.
-Thus, voters need to examine the abilities of Bonds as a player from his rookie season in 1986 to 1998-- a period in which he did reportedly not take any performance enhancing drugs.
+This USA Today article reminds readers of the ‘Game of Shadows’ book’s findings which discovered that Bonds likely didn’t start his steroid use until 1999.
+Thus, voters need to examine the abilities of Bonds as a player from his rookie season in 1986 with the Pittsburgh Pirates to 1998– a period in which he did reportedly not take any performance enhancing drugs.

 And Bonds was one hell of a player during this time, averaging 35-40 homeruns, with 100+ RBI's, 30+ stolen bases, .300 + BA and an OPS above 1.00.